River Oaks School

-River Oaks School is a private PK3–12 school in Monroe, Louisiana that was founded as a segregation academy.
+River Oaks School is a private PK3–12 school in unincorporated Ouachita Parish, Louisiana, with a Monroe postal address, that was founded as a segregation academy.

 History

 River Oaks School was as founded in 1969 as a segregation academy in response to the court ordered desegregation of public schools.
 In 1984, the school's alleged racially discriminatory admission policy formed part of the basis of the Supreme Court case Allen v.
 Wright.

 Athletics

-River Oaks School athletics competes in the LHSAA.
+River Oaks School athletics competes in the MAIS (Midsouth Association of Independent Schools).